What We Do

 — BOOK AN APPOINTMENT

+Once you are booked in, we will contact you to arrange a blood test ahead of your first appointment.
 Blood tests are carried out through TDL labs.
 You do not need an appointment.
 The clinic is based in central London and is open six days a week.
+Some patients will have blood tests during their first appointment with their doctor.

-We will review your bloods and, as part of your initial consultation, contact you to go through them with you and explain the best course of treatment.
-This is usually done via video or over the phone.
-Hormones will then be prescribed along with other medication or supplements, if required.
-And if further investigations, such as a mammogram or pelvic ultrasound are needed, these will be arranged.
-After the consultation, we will send a letter detailing our conversation and the next steps to both you, and your GP.
+In your first meeting with your doctor, we will spend time discussing your medical history, symptoms, and the impact they are having on your life.
+And we will address relevant lifestyle issues.
+We will also explain your blood test results and how they relate to your condition.
+Hormones will then be prescribed along with other medications and supplements.
+And if further investigations such as a mammogram or pelvic ultrasound are needed, these will be arranged.
+After the consultation we will send a letter detailing our conversation and the next steps to both you and your GP.
 You can find more information here.

-— INITIAL CONSULTATION PART TWO
+— INITIAL CONSULTATION

 You will be able to contact us before your follow-up appointment, should you have any concerns.